rekhadhorigol/ViCodathon-hackathon-Rekha/README.md

 ## 📋 Hackathon Requirements

-The implementation is designed around the minimum requirements of Problem Statement 2.
+The implementation is designed around the requirements of **ViCodathon Problem Statement 2 — The Interview Agent**.

 | Requirement                        | Implementation                                                                   |
 | ---------------------------------- | -------------------------------------------------------------------------------- |